AUSTIN HEATH

 EXPERIENCE

-U.S. Army Cyber Command - Cyber Solutions Development Fort Gordon, GA
+U.S. Army Cyber Command Fort Eisenhower, GA

 - Managed a team of 12 security researchers using tools like IDAPro, Ghidra, LLVM, and QEMU, to research,